rashrasa/rashrasa/README.md

 ### Hello there!

-I'm a Software Engineering student at McMaster University 🏫 with a wide breadth of interests (that I can't keep up with), including:
+I'm a Software Engineering student at McMaster University with a wide breadth of interests, including:

 - ️🎨 3D Graphics
 - 🖥️ Backend Development